- Beauty Bites Blog

 - Wear Your Favorite Outfit.
 Pick something you feel great in—a fitted sweater with a slimming pair of pants, or your favorite skirt and boots.
 Chances are, you’ll be less inclined to overeat if you are wearing something you love.
 A great pair of jeans with a belt can do the trick too.
 (When you’ve had one bite too many, you’ll feel it!)

 - Have a Small Snack Before You Go.
-Choose a fruit, a low-fat Greek yogurt, or a small bowl of oatmeal.
+Choose a fruit, a low-fat Greek yogurt, an energy bar, or a small bowl of oatmeal.
 Snacking before socializing will curb your hunger, and will make you less likely to overindulge later on.
 It will also allow you to make better decisions about what to eat, because you won’t be ravenous.

 - Mingle One-On-One at Cocktail Hour.
 The fewer people around you, the less you eat, according to a study from Georgia State University.
 Specifically, a meal eaten with one other person tends to be 33% larger than a meal eaten alone.
 With two, it is 47% larger and with three, 58% larger.
 If you can’t control the amount of people around you, focus on the conversation instead of the food–you will be less likely to consume excess calories.